haskell-to-elm/servant-to-elm-example/README.md

 ## Technical notes

 - If you are using VSCode and you want to open both frontend and backend as a single workspace, use `File > Open Workspace` and choose `servant-to-elm-example.code-workspace`.
 In this scenario VSCode will work correct with for both languages simultaneously.
 Also the editor may recommend you extensions, and installing them is a wise choice.
+- This app was not tested on Windows systems yet.
+While is not a showcase of a cross-platform compatibility, you can still open an issue or PR if something does not work as expected.

 ### Adding new types